susanyang17/doc/dev-ref/Introduction.md

 spreadsheet service with Keikai.

-Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet solution, on the front-end it has a built-in browser AJAX user interface and on the back-end a server side Excel-like data and logic.
+Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet component, on the front-end it has an AJAX user interface in the browser, and on the back-end a server side Excel-like data and logic.
 No ActiveX or any other plug-ins are required.